 Read more: Can my Child Wear Colored Contact Lenses?

-What else can cause an
+What else can cause a subconjunctival hemorrhage?

 In people under 50 years old, those who wear contacts experience a slightly elevated risk of an SCH.
 Contact lens wearers who practice good hygiene and routinely disinfect and store their lenses properly should not experience any issues if they follow the manufacturer’s instructions for use and replace lenses as required.